radiant-rstats/docs/model/app/crs.md

 > Predict product ratings using Collaborative Filtering

 To estimate recommendations using Collaborative Filtering select a user id, a product id, one or more products to generate recommendations for, and product ratings.
-To generate recommendasions press the `Estimate` button or `CTRL-enter` (`CMD-enter` on mac).
+To generate recommendations press the `Estimate` button or `CTRL-enter` (`CMD-enter` on mac).

 <p align="center"><img src="figures_model/cf_summary.png"></p>